War and Peace: Book Three

 The Rostovs have waited until the last minute to abandon Moscow, even after it became clear that Kutuzov had retreated past Moscow.
 The Muscovites are being given contradictory instructions on how to either flee or fight.
 Count Fyodor Rostopchin, the commander in chief of Moscow, is publishing posters, rousing the citizens to put their faith in religious icons, while at the same time urging them to fight with pitchforks if necessary.
 Before fleeing himself, he gives orders to burn the city.
 However, Tolstoy states that the burning of an abandoned city mostly built of wood was inevitable, and while the French blame the Russians, these blame the French.
 The Rostovs have a difficult time deciding what to take with them, but in the end, Natasha convinces them to load their carts with the wounded and dying from the Battle of Borodino.
-Unknown to Natasha, Prince Andrei is amongst the wounded.
+Unknown to Natasha, Prince Andrei is among the wounded.

-When Napoleon's army finally occupies an abandoned and burning Moscow, Pierre takes off on a quixotic mission to assassinate Napoleon.
+When Napoleon's army finally occupies an abandoned and burning Moscow, Pierre takes off on a naïve mission to assassinate Napoleon.
 He becomes anonymous in all the chaos, shedding his responsibilities by wearing peasant clothes and shunning his duties and lifestyle.
 The only people he sees are Natasha and some of her family, as they depart Moscow.
 Natasha recognizes and smiles at him, and he in turn realizes the full scope of his love for her.

-Pierre saves the life of a French officer who enters his home looking for shelter, and they have a long, amicable conversation.
-The next day Pierre goes into the street to resume his assassination plan, and comes across two French soldiers robbing an Armenian family.
+Pierre saves the life of a French officer who, seeking shelter, enters the home of a dead friend of Pierre's, in which Pierre has been living since departing his own home.
+The two have a long, amicable conversation.
+The next day Pierre goes into the street to resume his assassination plan.
+He rescues a young girl from a burning house and then comes across two French soldiers robbing an Armenian family.
 When one of the soldiers tries to rip the necklace off the young Armenian woman's neck, Pierre intervenes by attacking the soldiers, and is taken prisoner by the French army.